pyranges/pyranges_1.x/docs/tutorial.rst

 Genomic annotations often contain information for diverse entities, such as genes, mRNAs, exons, CDS, etc.
 In GFF files, the entity type is encoded in the Feature column.
-In pyranges, you use the dot notation to fetch an individual column, which is technically a pandas Series:
+In pyranges1, you use the dot notation to fetch an individual column, which is technically a pandas Series:

   >>> ann.Feature # or ann['Feature']